Calvin-Yap/Calvin-Yap/README.md

 ### What I'm up to
 - 🌱 I'm currently learning Swift, by participating in <a href="https://www.hackingwithswift.com/100/swiftui " target="_blank" rel="noopener noreferrer">100 Days of Swift</a>
-- 🎒 Upcoming courses: Software Tools for Startups, Multimedia Systems, Virutal Realities
+- 🎒 Upcoming courses: Software Tools for Startups, Multimedia Systems, Virtual Realities

 ### Skills
 Languages: